Baby Doe Tabor: The Matchless mine

 After her husband's death, Baby Doe stayed in Denver for a period, according to her diaries and correspondence.
 Why she decided to leave Denver and the society there to make a return to Leadville, in the high mountains with its cold winters, is unknown, but it almost certainly had to do with the Matchless mine.
 For two years, she unsuccessfully tried to find investors to bring the Matchless back into production.
 The family may have tried to regain ownership of the Matchless mine, but documentation is fragmented, and it is unclear to whom the mine belonged at that time.
 In 1901, one of her McCourt sisters may have attempted to buy the mine at a sheriff's sale, but again the fragmented documentation is murky about ownership.
 When Baby Doe moved with her girls back to Leadville, she claimed she would work the mine herself, despite its deteriorated condition.
 Temple writes that the mine's shafts were flooded and had not been in working condition for many years, and furthermore that Horace would have known this.
 To earn money, she took on menial domestic jobs.
 Unknown to her, her brother paid the grocer so that the three women had food.
 Eventually, in an attempt to keep the decrepit mine going and to raise funds, she reluctantly sold the "Isabella necklace" Tabor had given her, but during her lifetime she refused to sell his gold watch fob.

 Her older daughter, Lily, left her mother to live with Baby Doe's family in Wisconsin.
 Later, after her mother died, Lily denied being Baby Doe's daughter.
 Of the two daughters, Lily, born into wealth, seemed more affected by the fall into poverty.
 When in 1902, Baby Doe traveled with her daughters to Oshkosh to visit her relatives, Lily decided then to prolong her visit, to stay and provide care for her elderly grandmother.
 Later, Lily moved to Chicago, where in 1908 she married her first cousin, and soon after gave birth to Baby Doe's grandchild.
-In 1911, Baby Doe and Silver again visited relatives in Wisconsin, going on to visit Lily in Chicago.
+In 1911, Baby Doe and Silver Dollar again visited relatives in Wisconsin, going on to visit Lily in Chicago.
 After such a prolonged absence, Lily claimed she barely knew Silver Dollar.

 After Lily's departure, Baby Doe and Silver Dollar moved into a cabin on the site of the Matchless mine.
 The living quarters were basic and inadequate for Colorado winters: "All told, it was no larger than a medium sized room.
 Two windows had been cut into the flimsy weatherboards, but these had been nailed up".
 The structure was a former tool shed located adjacent to the hoisthouse, described by a visitor in 1927 as "crowded with very primitive furniture, decorated with religious pictures, and stacked high in newspapers."
 The cabin was isolated, located above Leadville in Little Strayhorse Gulch, and had an unimpeded view of Mount Elbert and Mount Massive.